Daniel P. Aldrich: Career

-In 2005 Aldrich became assistant professor at Tulane University in New Orleans, Louisiana, but the university was suspended for the Fall semester because of Hurricane Katrina.
+In 2005 Aldrich became assistant professor at Tulane University in New Orleans, Louisiana, but the university was suspended for the Fall semester because of Hurricane Katrina, a story covered by several media outlets.
 He resumed at Tulane in Spring 2006, and then became an Advanced Research Fellow at Harvard University's Program on U.S.-Japan Relations in the fall of 2006.

 In the Fall of 2007 he became an Abe Research Professor at the University of Tokyo where he researched the role of social networks in disaster recovery.
 In the fall of 2008 he began work as an assistant professor of political science at Purdue University in West Lafayette, Indiana.

 He earned tenure in the spring of 2011, and then went on leave from Purdue, heading first to the East West Center in Honolulu, Hawaii as a visiting fellow, and then to become a Science and Technology Fellow through the American Association for the Advancement of Science (AAAS) at the United States Agency for International Development (USAID).

 In the fall of 2012 he moved to Tokyo, Japan on a Fulbright research fellowship to study the recovery from the 3/11 compound disaster in Tohoku, Japan.
 He returned to Purdue in the fall of 2013, becoming full professor in the spring of 2015.

+He began work as a professor at Northeastern University in the fall of 2015, teaching undergraduate and graduate courses on Environmental Politics, Resilient Cities, East Asian Politics, and Security and Resilience Policy along with a seminar in the field known as a Dialogue of Civilizations focused on Disasters and Recovery in Japan.

 Selected works

-Aldrich is the author or co-author of five books and more than 70 peer-reviewed articles.
+Aldrich is the author or co-author of five books and more than 105 peer-reviewed articles.
 His citation rate has been sufficient to place him in the Political Science 400, a list of the most-cited scholars in the field.
 He has also written news and opinion pieces for various news outlets and magazines.